 .sum() method after applying

-.isnull() this will return sum of missing values within each columns in the dataframe.
+.isnull(), this will return the sum of missing values within each column in the data frame.

 import pandas as pd #importing dataset df = pd.read_csv('IMDB-Movie-Data.csv') df.isnull().sum()